Personal Branding: The Mistake of Being the Same Everywhere

 You have a choice: you can keep sending out the same general posts, or you can start showing up as a real person.
 When you stop acting like an automatic machine that just copies the same script everywhere, you regain your standing.

 Taking a close look at what you are currently doing is the only way to bring energy back to your online presence and make sure you aren't just talking loudly to an empty room.
-By learning to use the local language of each platform, you change a one-way announcement into a real connection.
+Learning the local language of each platform turns a one-way announcement into a real connection.

 Check your recent posts today and ask yourself if they sound like a person or a machine.
 Your career progress depends on being heard, so start reviewing your content now and give your ideas the attention they deserve.